Part 2: Puffing the Quinoa

 - Continue to move the pan with the lid on until the popping sounds slow--just like popcorn!
 This step will take about 10 to 15 minutes.
 Just make sure it doesn’t burn.

-- Serve as a snack or toppings for your favorite dessert or breakfast!
+- Serve as a snack or toppings to your favorite dessert or breakfast!

 Where to get Quinoa